cboucher01/essays/HISTB226-HEMA/README.md

 # Tracing the Modernization and Recent Growth of Historical European Martial Arts (HEMA)
 By [Cameron Boucher](https://cboucher01.github.io/) ● 27 April, 2023

 This essay chronicles the development of Historical European Martial Arts (HEMA) into a modern sport.
-HEMA, which has always been a fairly niche sport, gradually rose in popularity in the 2010s.
+HEMA, which has always been a fairly niche sport, gradually rose in popularity around the world during the 2010s.
 Then, following the COVID-19 pandemic, HEMA clubs and competitions saw a dramatic increase in membership and registration.
-HEMA's post-pandemic rise in popularity has caused gear shortages as vendors struggle to meet the increased demand for HEMA equipment.
+HEMA's post-pandemic rise in popularity is also evidenced by gear shortages as vendors struggle to meet the increased demand for HEMA equipment.
+This essay discusses some potential explanations for HEMA's post-pandemic surge in popularity, highlighting the role of the Internet in facilitating the growth of the sport.

 ## What is HEMA?